pharaox/carnalitas_x/README.md

 Slavery attitudes are mainly intended to enable additional roleplaying options for the player, but can also be chosen by the AI.
 Only about 10% to 20% of AI rulers will ever choose an attitude, the rest will remain "neutral".
 The likelihood of AI choosing a certain attitude is heavily influenced by their religion and government form, as well as their personality.
 Tribal and pagan rulers tend to choose *Slaver*, feudal and Christian rulers prefer *Liberator* or *Slave Trader*, clan and Muslim rulers tend to choose *Slave Employer*, and republics usually opt for *Slave Trader*.

-One intended and historically accurate outcome of this is that it results in actual "human trafficking" of slaves from realms where they are more easily created (tribal realms with a pagan religion) to realms where they are more in demand (clan and feudal realms with an abrahamic religion).
+One intended and historically accurate outcome of this is that it results in actual "human trafficking" of slaves from realms where they are more easily created (tribal realms with a pagan religion) to realms where they are more in demand (clan and feudal realms with an Abrahamic religion).

 ### Traits